Dated: Dec 1, 2022

 10.3.
 Unsuccessful Security Incidents.
 Customer agrees that:

-(i) an unsuccessful Security Incident will not be subject to this Section 10.
-An unsuccessful Security Incident is one that results no unauthorized access to Customer Data or to any of Our equipment or facilities storing Customer Data, and may include, without limitation, pings and other broadcast attacks on firewalls or edge servers, port scans, unsuccessful log‑on attempts, denial of service attacks, packet sniffing (or other unauthorized access to traffic data that does not result in access beyond headers) or similar incidents; and
+a) an unsuccessful Security Incident will not be subject to this Section 10.
+An unsuccessful Security Incident is one that results in no unauthorized access to Customer Data or to any of Our equipment or facilities storing Customer Data, and may include, without limitation, pings and other broadcast attacks on firewalls or edge servers, port scans, unsuccessful log on attempts, denial of service attacks, packet sniffing (or other unauthorized access to traffic data that does not result in access beyond headers) or similar incidents; and

-(ii) Our obligation to report or respond to a Security Incident under this Section 10 is not and will not be construed as an acknowledgement by Us of any fault or liability with respect to the Security Incident.
+b) Our obligation to report or respond to a Security Incident under this Section 10 is not and will not be construed as an acknowledgment by Us of any fault or liability with respect to the Security Incident.

 10.5.
 Privacy Impact Assessment and Prior Consultation.
 The information made available by Us under Section 11 is intended to assist Customer in complying with Customer’s obligations under the GDPR in respect of data protection impact assessments and prior consultation.

 11.1.
 ISO‐Certification.
-As of the Addendum Effective Date, We are not certified under ISO 27001.
-However, We agree to maintain an information security program for the Service that complies with the ISO 27001 standards or such other alternative standards as are substantially equivalent to ISO 27001 for the establishment, implementation, control, and improvement of ONEiO Security Standards.
+We are certified under ISO 27001, and undertake to maintain an information security program for the Service that complies with the ISO 27001 standards or such other alternative standards as are substantially equivalent to ISO 27001.

 11.3.
 Audit Reports.
 At Customer’s written request, We will provide Customer with a confidential Report so that Customer can reasonably verify Our compliance with Our obligations under this Addendum.
 The Report will constitute Our Confidential Information under the confidentiality provisions of the Agreement or the NDA, as applicable.